Table of contents

 Doing a face plant into the pavement is intimidating when you are a quadriplegic.
 Thankfully, my friend Anthony Too was with me, and his quick thinking kept me upright.
 It was an analogy for what was happening with my life: good friends are so important!

 Around this time another good friend, Ailsa Rayner, came back into my life.
 Ailsa began assisting me as a support worker under the NDIS.
 In addition to her support work, Ailsa had extensive mental health experience.
 I found her counsel very useful in developing a more positive outlook and getting myself back on track.

-Vindication on Climate change, child abuse, stalker-gate and corruption.
+Vindication on Climate change, child abuse laws, stalker-gate and corruption.

 To summarise, the issues that ended my career in state politics were: